-MIC-20007GE: FERMENTATION TECHNOLOGY
+MIC-20007GE: FERMENTATION TECHNOLOGY (Credits 2)

-Objectives: This course shall impart knowledge about applications of microorganisms for the production of industrially important products.
-The basics of fermentation process and design of fermenters for the industrial production of antibiotics, enzymes, amino acids, vitamins and beverages shall be covered in this course.
+- To provide knowledge about the role of carbon and nitrogen sources used by microorganisms in order to carry out fermentation - To provide knowledge about applications of microorganisms for the production of industrially important products. - To provide knowledge about basics of fermentation process and design of fermenters for the industrial production of antibiotics, enzymes, amino acids, vitamins and beverages.